quentincaffeino/godot-console/README.md

 ## Installation

-1. Clone or download this repository.
+1. Clone or download this repository to your project folder.
-2. Add `src/Console.tscn` to Autoload.
+2. Add `src/Console.tscn` to godot autoload as `Console`.
 3. Add new actions to Input Map: `console_toggle`, `ui_up`, `ui_down`

 ## Example